Final Destination 5

-Final Destination 5 is a 2011 American 3D supernatural horror film directed by Steven Quale and written by Eric Heisserer.
-It is the fifth installment in the Final Destination film series and a prequel to Final Destination.
-Nicholas D'Agosto stars as a young man who has a premonition and saves a group of people from death when a suspension bridge begins to collapse.
-However, they soon learn that they cannot escape Death's plan.
+Final Destination 5 is a 2011 American supernatural horror film directed by Steven Quale and written by Eric Heisserer.
+It is the fifth installment in the Final Destination film series and a prequel to Final Destination (2000).
+The film stars Nicholas D'Agosto as a young man who has a premonition about a suspension bridge collapsing, and saves a group of people from Death, only to learn that they cannot escape its plan.
 Emma Bell, Miles Fisher, Arlen Escarpeta, David Koechner, and Tony Todd star in supporting roles.

 Despite The Final Destination (2009) being announced as the final film in the franchise, that film's financial success led to the development of a fifth installment, which began in 2010.
 Filming took place in Vancouver, as with the first three installments.
-It is also the second film in the franchise to be shot in 3D.
+As of 2025, it is the latest film in the franchise to be shot and presented in 3D.

 Final Destination 5 was theatrically released on August 12, 2011, and on DVD on December 27, 2011, by Warner Bros.
 Pictures and New Line Cinema.
-The film received mixed reviews from critics and grossed $157 million worldwide, becoming – as of May 2025 – the third highest-grossing film in the franchise.
+The film received mixed reviews from critics and grossed $157 million worldwide, becoming – as of April 2026 – the third highest-grossing film in the franchise.
 A sixth film, Final Destination Bloodlines, was released in May 2025.

 Plot

 Office worker Sam Lawton is heading to a company retreat with his colleagues.
 While crossing the North Bay Bridge, he has a premonition of the bridge collapsing due to high winds, killing everyone except for his ex-girlfriend Molly Harper.
 He panics and convinces Molly, his friend and boss Peter Friedkin, Peter's girlfriend Candice Hooper, his manager Dennis Lapman, factory manager Nathan Sears and colleagues Olivia Castle and Isaac Palmer to get off the bridge.
 Afterwards, the bridge collapses.
 FBI agent Jim Block suspects Sam of foul play.
 Still, Sam is cleared when Block's colleague determines the collapse was not man-made.
 Sam and his colleagues also meet mortician William Bludworth, who warns them that "Death doesn't like to be cheated".

 Later, Candice dies from a freak accident during gymnastics practice, causing Peter to become unstable.
-Following Candice's death, womanizer Isaac is fatally crushed by a Budai statue during a spa treatment, after angering the female staff by demanding a "happy ending".
+Following Candice's death, womanizer Isaac is fatally crushed by a Budai statue during a spa treatment, after a fire breaks out, causing the shelf holding the statue to break and fall on his head.
 Present at the aftermath of both deaths, Bludworth tells them that Death is killing them because they survived a disaster they were supposed to die in, creating "wrinkles in reality".
 Molly, however, was meant to survive in the collapse and thus was not a part of Death's plan that threatened the other survivors.
 To survive, they must kill someone to steal their remaining lifespan.
-Sam and Molly fail to save Olivia, who falls through a window after a malfunctioning laser eye surgery machine mutilates her right eye.
+They later failed to save Olivia when she falls through a window after a malfunctioning laser eye surgery machine mutilates her right eye.
 Sam realizes that the survivors are dying in the order they would have died in the bridge collapse and discovers that Nathan is next.